TutorialsLast Updated Jun 21, 20247 min read

 What is component testing?

 A component is a distinguishable part of a software program.
-Forms, calls to action, and site searches are examples of web application components.
+Forms, calls to action, and site search fields are examples of web application components.
 Web components can be anything from a simple call to action button to a full registration form submission.

 Component testing is also known as program or module testing.
 The process consists of independently verifying and validating the functionality, performance, and compliance to requirements of a specific component from the main application.
-This testing is limited to that particular component and is made simple by the nature of the easily testable features.
+Component testing is limited to a particular component and is made simple by testing individual features instead of entire systems.

 Component testing vs end-to-end testing

-E2E tests determine whether the flow of an application from start to finish proceeds as expected.
-E2E tests include testing integrations with third-party APIs and services.
+End-to-end (E2E) tests validate whether the flow of an application from start to finish proceeds as expected.
+E2E tests involve testing integrations with third-party APIs and services.
 Critical functionality gets tested throughout the application.
-Cypress uses a browser to run end-to-end tests in the same way that users interact with an application.
+Cypress uses a browser to run end-to-end tests, simulating the way that users interact with an application.
 Basic end-to-end testing for an application might include user registration, confirmation email, login, profile update, and logout.

 End-to-end tests are more comprehensive, slower, and more prone to flakiness than component tests.
 Component tests are specialized, quick, and reliable.
-Because of the scope, end-to-end testing often requires a complex set-up phase.
+Because of their scope, end-to-end tests often require a complex setup phase.
 No complicated configurations are needed for component tests.

 Advantages of component testing include: